North Island brown kiwi

-The North Island brown kiwi (Apteryx mantelli; Apteryx australis or Apteryx bulleri as before 2000, still used in some sources) is a species of kiwi that is widespread in the northern two-thirds of the North Island of New Zealand and, with about 35,000 remaining, it is the most common kiwi.
-It holds the world record for laying the largest eggs relative to its body size.
+The North Island brown kiwi (Apteryx mantelli) is a species of kiwi that is widespread in the northern two-thirds of the North Island of New Zealand and, with about 35,000 remaining, it is the most common kiwi species.
+The eggs laid by the North Island brown kiwi are among the largest eggs relative to its body size.

 Genetics

 The genome of Apteryx mantelli was sequenced in 2015.